mmaslon/maslonlab.github.io/pages/home.md

 background: /assets/theme/images/pol2.png
 permalink: /
 ---
-We want to unravel basic mechanisms involved in human development and homeostasis.
+Science: We want to unravel basic mechanisms involved in human development and homeostasis.

-We thrive to promote excellent science education.
+Culture: We thrive to promote excellent science education in the inclusive environment.

 Experimental work will be carried out using stem cell models, high throughput sequencing technologies (RNA-seq, ATAC-seq, TT-seq), CRISPR-Cas9 mediated genome editing, and bioinformatics, to understand the mechanisms that underlie nascent RNAPII transcription during development and in genome stability.